collectiveacuity/moodmeter_fitbit/README.md

 Introduction
 ------------
-Moodz is a wearable mood journal designed for the Fitbit smartwatch.
-Moodz makes it easy for patients in Cognitive Behavioral Therapy to record their emotional state throughout the day.
-Moodz also provides a dashboard for both patient and therapist to review mood reports and establish strategies to address the triggers that cause destructive emotions.
+Mood Meter is a wearable mood journal designed for the Fitbit smartwatch.
+Mood Meter makes it easy for patients in Cognitive Behavioral Therapy to record their emotional state throughout the day.
+Mood Meter also provides a dashboard for both patient and therapist to review mood reports and establish strategies to address the triggers that cause destructive emotions.

 Benefits
 --------